srane96/beginner_tutorials/README.md

 #### Running test
 Before running the test make sure that there are no nodes which are currently active.
 If there a running node, stop it by using CTRL+C.
-To run the gtest use following command
+Go to main workspace directory and run the gtest use following command
 ```
-$ roslaunch beginner_tutorials service.launch rosbagRecorder:=true
+$ catkin_make run_tests_beginner_tutorials
 ```
 This will generate a recorder.bag file in the results directory.